iliaskessaris/stack/ReadMe.txt

-This project implements the stack data structure, using link list, and the operations that can be done on it.
+This project implements the stack data structure, using link list, and the basic operations like push, pop, read and print, that can be done on it.